 Reinvesting your returns is powerful because it can make a huge difference to how much your investment grows.
-For example, if you save R10 000 at a return of 6% and withdrawing your interest every year means at the end of 10 years, you'll still have R10 000, with R600 each year in returns (or R6 000).
+For example, if you save R10 000 at a return of 6% and withdraw your interest every year, at the end of 10 years, you'll still have R10 000.

-But if, instead of withdrawing your interest, you reinvest the returns and by year two you're generating returns on R10 600; by year three you're generating returns on R11 236, and so on.
-You are earning more interest each year because the amount invested each year is increasing, without you making any additional investments.
+But if, instead of withdrawing your interest, you reinvest the returns, by year two you're generating returns on R10 600.
+By year three you're generating returns on R11 236, and so on.
+You end up earning more interest each year because the amount invested each year is increasing, without you having to make any additional investments.

-And time is everything.
-No wonder financial advisers urge you to start saving when you are in your 20s or 30s.
-You have time on your side and that alone is half the battle won.
+When it comes to investing, time is everything.
+This is why we urge you to start saving when you are in your 20s or 30s.
+With time on your side, your investment has so much more potential to grow.

-Saving for as many years as possible can have a very positive effect – thanks to compound interest.
+Saving for as many years as possible can have a very positive effect because of compound interest.
 This is illustrated by the story of Xoliswa, a university graduate who is starting out her career.